dotCMS/plugin-content-import-export/README.md

 This plugin allows the configuration of a quartz job to import and export content automatically.

 The plugin contains a portlet that shows the queue of content to be imported and exported in separated list.
-Also allows you to add, edit and remove import/export quartz jobs.
+Also the portlet allows you to add, edit and remove import/export quartz jobs.

 Configuration:
 ==============
 This plugin allows you to configure the following properties on the conf/plugin.properties file:

 1. The portlet.role is the role that a user will need to have in order to add and remove content import tasks in back-end.
-It's recommended to kepp the default value.
+It's recommended to keep the default value. portlet.role=Content Importer

-portlet.role=Content Importer

-2. the processedFilePath, indicates where the files are going to be moved once they have been processed processedFilePath=/DotCMS/Uploads/Processed
+2. the processedFilePath, indicates where the files are going to be moved once they have been processed. processedFilePath=/DotCMS/Uploads/Processed

-3. the logFile, indicates where is saved the log file of each files after they have been processed
+3. the logFile, indicates where is saved the log file of each files after they have been processed. logFile=/DotCMS/Content_Importer_Logs

-logFile=/DotCMS/Content_Importer_Logs

-4. the exportedFilePath, indicates where the exported files are going to be created (this is the default value for the export) exportedFilePath=/DotCMS/exported
+4. the exportedFilePath, indicates where the exported files are going to be created (this is the default value for the export). exportedFilePath=/DotCMS/exported

 To create/edit/delete an export task
 ------------------------------------

-Go to the dotCMS tab where you included the content import/export portlet and select the option you need execute:
+Go to the dotCMS tab where you included the content import/export portlet and select the option you need to execute:

-If you are going to generate a new task, you need to ENTER:
+If you are going to generate a new task, you need to enter:

 1. The task name.